AirtimeUX/airtime-playbook/airtime-playbook/docs/collaborative_buyin.md

 - Create a task list and allocate dedicated time in your schedule to evangelize research participation.
 - Talk to people and find your champions in the organization.
 - Set up a guild and work together.
-You will be surprised how many people you can get behind your cause from all parts of the organization.
+You will be surprised how many people will get behind your cause from all parts of the organization.
 - Get time on the agenda in town halls, internal presentations, and other large meetings.
 The bigger the better.
 - Always proactively publish opportunities to join research.